My Left Tooth

 Dentist or the DMV?
 Choose your own weekday adventure, but there have been times the past six weeks when I’ve wondered whether it would be better to face that off-course great white shark, who is checking out dining opportunities in the Long Island Sound, than sit calmly in a dentist’s chair or act non-violently at the White Plains DMV when my number isn’t called — ever.

-Both the dentist’s office and the DMV have been my destinations the past six weeks.
+Because of a recurring toothache, the family dentist has been my destination the past six weeks.
 While I have great affection for my dentist — and his mother — despite the fact that he doesn’t even ask if you want disco or techno before revving up the power tools.
 When George W. Bush was president, I looked forward to dental appointment from orthodontics for young patients, because my dentist did “Saturday Night Live”-quality imitations.
 To make an appointment with an experts one could also find out how much they would cost and an orthodontist info.
 These days, however, he’s more concerned about where his daughter, a West Point graduate who is headed to a conflict zone, will be assigned.
 I feel his concern, even as he’s been probing deeper into a root zone in my mouth.
 Find more information invisalign at a good cost

 About the DMV much has been written, and very little of it good.
 What do they expect, when the first person you ask is hostile, the second uninterested, and the third stifles a yawn.
 The fourth recommends you step away from the counter.
 Everyone waiting for their turn stares at you.
 Even the babies stop crying.
 One grandparent kindly suggests: “Maybe you should make an appointment.”
 A gruff man who looks familiar — many find themselves asked to return Monday, Tuesday, Wednesday — says, “Lady, you’re holding things up.
 I think my number is before yours.”
 That’s another thing, no one waiting comprehends the number system.
 You have ticket C123.
 C122 is called.
 But then A161 flashes on the screen.
 You must only talk to experts and ask them all your queries regarding sleep apnea services.